Tech-at-DU/ACS-1710-Web-Architecture/Lessons/module-3/lesson-5.md

 [Vid 1 - walking through how to create requests via the `Requests` Python library](https://youtu.be/sJOmt33lq4E)

-Vid 1 - walking through how to create requests via the `Requests` Python library

 <!-- # Exercises 💪

 1. Complete the exercises in [this repl.it](https://repl.it/team/WebArchitecture/Module-303ApiPractice) (only API, no Flask) and submit your work.